summarizing and graphing data in spss#

 the select cases dialog.

 In the Select Cases dialog, we want to select cases where Year is between 1951 and 1980 - that is, we want to select cases if a particular condition is satisfied.
-So, click on If condition is satisfied, then click the If button to define the condition.
-This will open the Select Cases: If dialog, where you can enter the following formula:
+Click on If condition is satisfied, then click the If button to define the condition.

 (Year >= 1951) & (Year <= 1980)